AI Apprenticeships in Oxford

 Advanced programme for technical specialists.
 Machine learning engineering, neural networks, NLP, and responsible AI at scale.

-Oxford fit: biotech data scientists, University researchers, Sophos AI engineers, advanced bioinformatics
+Oxford fit: biotech data scientists, University researchers, Sophos AI engineers

 How We Deliver to Oxford